egeloen/IvoryGoogleMapBundle/Resources/doc/usage/overlays/info_window.md

         # Available open event : click, dblclick, mouseup, mousedown, mouseover, mouseout
         open_event: "click"

+        # If it is enabled, the info window will be closed each time an info window configurated with the auto open flag is opened.
+        auto_close: false

         # Custom info window options
         # By default, there is no options
         options: